fogmaze/PPPlayer/README.md

 # Ball Simulation

-## Introduction
 This script is designed for simulating ball data with various configurations.
+And save as training data files to train the ball-prediction model.
 It provides command-line arguments to customize simulation parameters and operations.

 ## Usage